-- 100-foot-wide vegetated bullter 41. delineation of the buildable area be shown on all submitted site plans 88-3.8- Revisions ons shall have a completed revision block on each sheet identifying the revisions.
-In addition, a revision to proved plan shall include a detailed narrative outlining the proposed revisions and all revisions shall be in red.
-88-3.9 Number and size of sheets; number of copies.
+- a.
 A site plan may be prepared in one or more sheets to clearly show the information required by this article, to facilitate review and approval of the plan.
 If prepared in more than one sheet, match lines shall clearly indicate where the several sheets join.
 The sheet to be used shall be a maximum of 24 inches by 36 inches in size.
-A total of five complete sets of blue or black line copies of a final site plan, prepared in accordance with the requirements of this article, shall be submitted for approval under this section.
-Prior to approval of final site plans, each proposed building shall be annotated with premises addresses assigned by the Prince William County Geographic Information Systems Division of the Department of Information Technology.
+A total of five complete sets of blue or black line copies of a final site plan, prepared in accordance with the requirements of this article, shall be submitted for approval under this section. - b.
+Prior to approval of final site plans, each proposed building shall be annotated with premises addresses assigned by the Prince William County Geographic Information Systems Division of the Department of Information Technology. - c.
 Written approval letters from all necessary outside governing agencies, including but not limited to, state Department of Transportation, Prince William Service Authority, state Department of Health shall be included.
-Written approval letters from Virginia Department of Environmental Quality (DEQ) for VSMP or projects greater than 1 acre shall also be included.
-8-3.10 Fee to be paid upon filing of site plan.
-A fee, payable to the Town, shall be paid at the time of submission of the application for review and a.
-A site plan may be prepared in one or more sheets to clearly show the information required by this - b.
-Prior to approval of final site plans, each proposed building shall be annotated with premises addresses - c.
-Written approval letters from all necessary outside governing agencies, including but not limited to, state
+Written approval letters from Virginia Department of Environmental Quality (DEQ) for VSMP on projects greater than 1 acre shall also be included.